 Feeling self-conscious is enough to put you off shopping so we've packed this feature full of expert's top tips for how to pick the best dresses to hide a tummy so that you can get dressed with confidence.
-Rather than just focusing on disguising your stomach, think instead about drawing attention to your best assets.
+Rather than just focusing on disguising or 'hiding' your stomach, consider how to draw attention to your best assets.
 Apple body shapes tend to have a generous bust, a small bottom, and slender arms and legs.
 So far, so gorgeous.
 In fact, the only difference between apples and the much-coveted hourglass body shape is a less defined waist, and we have plenty of ideas to help with that.

-The best dress styles to hide a tummy
+The best styles of dresses to hide a tummy

-- Wrap: Flattering on all body shapes, a wrap dress is a capsule wardrobe staple, not to mention one of Kate Middleton's favorite dresses.
-A well cut one will fit and flatter up top, before skimming over your middle.
+- Wrap: Flattering on all body shapes, a wrap dress is a capsule wardrobe staple, not to mention a shape Kate Middleton turns to on the regular.
+A well-cut one will fit and flatter up top, before skimming over your middle.
 The deep V neckline makes them well suited to larger busts, but they'll provide a boost to smaller cup sizes too.
 For added coverage, look for wrap dresses with a soft ruffle across the front or some soft draping detailing.

 - Printed: Don’t shy away from patterns and prints.
-The look is one of the hottest clothing trends and can compliment any body.
-A busy print acts sartorial camouflage and helps to hide a multitude of sins, including helping to disguise a tummy.
-Wearing print is also an easy way to inject vibrant colors into your wardrobe.
+A busy print acts as sartorial camouflage and helps to hide a multitude of insecurities, including helping to disguise a tummy.
+Wearing print is also an easy way to inject vibrant colours into your wardrobe.

 Gorgeous dresses to hide a tummy, chosen by our fashion experts